hadouken/hadouken/docs/src/index.rst

 * Launch executables on various events, such as when a torrent finishes.
 * A powerful JavaScript API making it easy to customize and extend Hadouken with plugins.
-* Unattended installations to give domain administrators the ability to set up Hadouken clusters with ease.
+* (Windows) Unattended installations to give domain administrators the ability to set up Hadouken clusters.

 Downloads
 ---------

 Hadouken can be downloaded from
 `the release feed <https://github.com/hadouken/hadouken/releases>`_.
-Binaries are provided for Windows.
+Installer packages are provided for Windows and Debian/Ubuntu.
 For other platforms you need to build it yourself.

 Installation
 ------------